EPA Collaboration with Brazil

 June 2016: EPA facilitated and participated in a seminar in Rio de Janeiro to help ReciclAção, a community-based recycling partnership, train local leaders to advance community-based recycling projects in Brazil.
 During the seminar, participants helped develop a roadmap based on EPA’s Community Action for a Renewed Environment (CARE) program.

 EPA has used the CARE program to help communities become stewards of their own environment.
 This seminar was the first time that the CARE model was shared outside of the U.S. Workshop participants found the model relevant for community-based recycling projects and for other community engagement efforts.
+(View the Community Action for a Renewed Environment (CARE) Roadmap - 10-Step Plan to Improve Community Environment and Health.)

 This work was conducted as part of EPA’s technical assistance to the ReciclAção recycling partnership in follow up to the JIUS.